 Skip is atmospheric conditions allowing for radio transmissions to travel long distances.
 These conditions can bounce signals from state to state or even country to country.
 This can occur because CB radio frequencies are located very close to one of the popular Ham Frequencies used for DX.

 Skip has become a large part of the CB radio hobby.
 There are literally tens of thousands across the U.S. who love talking long distances when conditions allow.
-If skip is happening, operators are quick to turn on their radios and try to make contacts with other far away stations.
+If skip is happening, operators are quick to turn on their radios and try to make contacts with other faraway stations.

-To talk skip you need to know which channels you’ll be most likely to be able to talk on.
+To talk skip, you need to know which channels you’ll be most likely to be able to talk on.
 Operators who talk skip find it easier on certain channels.
-Some popular channels for skip talking are channel 6, 11, 14, 17, 19, 26, 28 and 30.
-Of these channels the most popular are channel 6, 17 and 19.
+Some popular channels for skip talking are channel 6, 11, 14, 17, 19, 26, 28, and 30.
+Of these channels, the most popular are channel 6, 17, and 19.

 Skip talking is generally informal and disorganized.
 Multiple stations will be talking simultaneously with operators speaking a strange CB lingo.
 Most skip contacts last from 30 seconds to 5 minutes.

-On SSB it is much easier to talk skip and doesn’t require large amounts of power.
+On SSB, it is much easier to talk skip and doesn’t require large amounts of power.
 Many talking skip on SSB are using stock sideband CB radios putting out 12 watts.
 Talking skip on SSB is a little different than regular CB, mainly because of the language used.

 Most SSB operators will use a number along with their location for identification purposes rather than a handle.
 Usually the numbers are 2, 3, or 4 digits long and can be whatever one wants it to be.
 One reason for using numbers and location when transmitting is there is a high possibility some stations may not hear you, but some other station might.
-Many stations use “Q” codes which are basically abbreviation codes, but they aren’t necessary.
+Many stations use “Q” codes, which are basically abbreviation codes, but they aren’t necessary.

 According to the FCC, CB radio was original allocated for short range transmissions.
 They specify that knowingly transmitting farther than 155.3 miles is illegal and punishable by jail time or fines.
-However, the FCC’s major concern are stations using high amounts of power and causing disruptions to other radio services.
+However, the FCC’s major concerns are stations using high amounts of power and causing disruptions to other radio services.

-It boils down to this.
-Shooting skip is simply fun.
+It boils down to this: Shooting skip is simply fun.